berkinkinay/3d-Earth/README.md

 ### `MIT` ⚖️

 ## `Developer Side (Upcoming features)`💫
 This is for now...
-I am going to add new features and also new techs in it, tablet view (for moreinfo.js page), mobile navbar, new animations and also new pages more information about me.
+I am going to add new features and also new techs in it soon, This project is gonna be a 3D Earth Map.
+There is going to be names of countries and more like this stuff. `I'm focusing more functional methods to make this project more user interractions on this 3D object.`
- `Especially I'm focusing on new sections about my showcase recently.`

 ### `dev`
 Berkin Kınay 👤